Hot Blood Dance Crew

 Hot Blood Dance Crew (热血街舞团 (rèxúe jīewú túan)) is an original Chinese reality street dance variety show produced by iQiyi.
 The show was officially aired and broadcast online on March 17, 2018 on iQiyi.

 Concept

-Hot Blood Dance Crew brings together 191 dancers from all walks of life, both within and beyond China, including individual trainees who aren't associated with any agencies and they battle it out to be the best dancers in China.
+Hot Blood Dance Crew features 191 dancers from within and beyond China, including individual trainees who aren't associated with any agencies.
+They compete to be voted the best dancer in China.

 Mentors

 The mentor teams are Luhan & Jackson and William & Victoria.